seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 a commit hash copied out of a report is the report's word rather than a reading (inv.
 55).
 Content is what this block pins and MD5 pins it either way.

-**No production file moves at this revision and none of the four in the table below changed.**
+**No production file moved at THAT revision and none of the four in the table below changed.**
 TZ-34 and TZ-35 touched three benches and nothing else: what came into service is a measuring instrument, not a behaviour. `bench/backtest_bench.py` now records `cov["venue"]` from the leg that actually answered and grants the `venue-basis` licence off that observation instead of off the `fut:true` declaration; `bench/verify_bench.py` asserts the new rule end-to-end in three lanes; `bench/backtest_guard_bench.py` asserts the fetch side offline.
 Inv.
 41 is unchanged and inv.
 67 states the distinction it turned out to need; inv.
 68 is new.
-**The `--target` production arm still mixes two prices and the journal still records a stop the card did not print** — one cause, two sites, now reserved as TZ-36 (§3.13, §3.10, §10).
+**At that revision the `--target` production arm still mixed two prices and the journal still recorded a stop the card did not print** — one cause, two sites, reserved there as TZ-36 and closed by it above (§3.13, §3.10, §10).

 **The revision before this one recorded TZ-33, and its text is retained below.** What moved there was production's own PUBLICATION PRICE, and two instruments did not move with it.** `tradeGeometry` and `leverageDecision` now run a SECOND time at the anchor and